filippobistaffa/chvi/README.md

 Compile Qhull with PIC and Optimizations
 ----------
 1. Navigate to the `chvi/qhull` subdirectory
-2. Adjust the desired optimization level in the [`CMakeList.txt`](https://github.com/filippobistaffa/qhull/blob/65ed723c01d76b03bb1a6d4021268da987108b65/CMakeLists.txt#L447) file.
+2. Adjust the desired optimization options in the [`CMakeList.txt`](https://github.com/filippobistaffa/qhull/blob/65ed723c01d76b03bb1a6d4021268da987108b65/CMakeLists.txt#L447) file.
 Levels `-O3` and above can potentially affect the output of Qhull for some degenerate instances.
 3. Build and install Qhull with `cmake .`, `make` and `sudo make install`

 Build and Install the Cython Module